A0ks9/XmlRuntime/README.md

 Voyager is a high-performance, dynamic XML runtime layout engine for Android that enables you to load and render XML layouts at runtime without requiring app recompilation.
 It provides a flexible and efficient way to create dynamic user interfaces.

+# ⚠ Project Archived – No Longer Maintained

+This project is no longer maintained and will not receive any further updates, bug fixes, or support.

+## 🚨 Status
+- 🚫 No new features
+- 🛠 No bug fixes
+- 📭 No issue tracking or pull requests

+You are free to **fork** and modify the project as needed.
+However, please note that it is provided **as-is**, with no guarantees of stability or future updates.

+Thank you to everyone who contributed and supported this project!

 ## 🌟 Features

 - **Dynamic XML Loading**: Load and render XML layouts at runtime